meilisearch/documentation/reference/errors/overview.md

 | `auth`            | This type of error is related to authentication and authorization.
 It is accompanied by the HTTP code `4xx`. |

 1. Do we have any suggestions on  how we would like the users to handle these errors?
+2. It it a good idea to group errors based on situations?

 ## Error format